 You probably know that visual storytelling is a vital tool in effectively communicating ideas and engaging with customers.
-It is a technique that is equally important in presentations – it can significantly improve your audience’s understanding, making your messages more persuasive and memorable.
+It is a technique that is equally important in B2B sales presentations – it can significantly improve your audience’s understanding, making your messages more persuasive and memorable.

 There are many ways of approaching visual storytelling and techniques but there is one simple technique which you can use to inject life into your presentations and create a more compelling story.

 What is ‘a day in the life’ scenario?